towardsdata/towardsdata.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 # Introducing infrastructure as code (IaC)

-Infrastructure as Code (IaC) refers to the *process of managing and provisioning infrastructure using code* rather than manual processes.
+Infrastructure as Code (IaC) refers to the *process of managing and provisioning infrastructure using code* rather than manual processes, typically via a graphical user interface.
 When we talk about "infrastructure as code," we mean that we manage our IT infrastructure with code in the form of configuration files.
+IaC allows us to *build*, *change*, and *manage* our infrastructure in a **safe**, **consistent**, and **repeatable way**.

-Configuration files that describe our infrastructure are produced by IaC.
-Changes and sharing of configurations are made simpler as a result.
+Changes, sharing, and reuse of configurations are made simpler as a result.
+It lets us define resources and infrastructure in *human-readable*, *declarative configuration files* and manages our infrastructure lifecycle.
 An IaC process produces the same environment every time it deploys, just as the same source code always generates the same binary.

+## Human-readable configuration language

+The human-readable configuration language helps us write infrastructure code quickly.

 ## It's a version control